 3. Structure the output

 Now it’s time to define the KML properties.
 KML requires that each node has a unique ID.
-At this step you’ll also define the geometry, navigation tree, and balloons.
+At this step, you’ll also define the geometry (e.g. points, lines, polygons), navigation tree (on the left), and the balloons that pop up when someone clicks a feature.

 Define information like the geometry type, altitude information, and opacity.
 KML requires all features to be 3D, so if your data is in 2D you’ll need to set a Z value of zero to the features.